Joseph H. Harper: "Nuts!"

 The Germans were confused by the use of American slang.
-Ernie Premetz recalls him saying Harper and Premetz discussed how else to convey the message.

-"You can tell them to take a flying s---," Harper said to Premetz.
+Ernie Premetz recalls him saying Harper and Premetz discussed how else to convey the message: "You can tell them to take a flying shit," Harper said to Premetz.

-Premetz, knowing he had to convey the intent of the message, translated this as "Du kannst zum Teufel gehen." ("You can go to hell.")
+Premetz, knowing he had to convey the intent of the message, translated this as "Du kannst zum Teufel gehen." ("You can go to the Devil.")

 Post-war career

-Harper remained in the Army, reaching the rank of major general and serving as commandant of the United States Army Infantry School.
+Harper remained in the army, reaching the rank of major general and serving as commandant of the United States Army Infantry School.